heapwolf/lev/README.md

 ```

 # Usage
-All commands accept the same options as the levelup methods.
-They also parse
+All commands are synonymous with the methods in the `[levelup][0]` libaray with
-the parameters to for your convenience, for instance specifying `keys(4)` or
+the exception that they also parameters to for your convenience.
+For instance,
-`lev -k 4` to get the first four keys.
-These convenience methods are detailed
+you can specify `keys(4)` or `lev -k 4` to get the first four keys in the database.
-below.
+These convenience methods are detailed below.

 ## As a commandline tool